You are currently viewing The Best Erector Spinae Workout: Strengthen Your Lower Back

 Frequency and Progression

 For optimal results, aim to train your erector spinae 2-3 times per week.
 Gradually increase the weights and intensity as your strength improves, but always prioritize form to prevent injuries.
+I’m going to say this again in gym bro language.
+Don’t ego-lift.
+It doesn’t help you, and it looks anything but impressive while you’re doing it.
+If anything, it really does just make you look like you don’t know what you’re doing.

 Training Frequency Recommendations: